Finnish roller derby championship series and 1. division tournament

 All-Stars battle with the best teams around the world.

-Queen B’s are the current Finnish Champions.
+Bees are the current Finnish Champions.

 Flat track roller derby is a fast-paced contact team sport that requires speed, strategy, and athleticism.
 The flat track version of the sport evolved in 2001, and has quickly grown to encompass more than 400 leagues worldwide.
 The popularity of the sport is, in large part, due to the ease of setting up a track – it can be set up on any flat surface suitable for skating; skating rinks, basketball courts, parking lots, or even airplane hangars.
 This means that not much capital is needed to start a roller derby league, and even small groups of people are able to get a fledgling league off the ground.
 The sport is all about the DIY spirit, which allows roller derby leagues to create their own unique identities and adapt their structures to reflect their local communities.